careerbuilder/DataScienceAPIDocumentation/Geocoding.md

 ----------------------------
 # Geocoding Request
 A Geocoding request contains at least one of (query, address, locality, postal_code, admin_area, country) that must be provided in the query string.

+Please note that although there is no requirement that requests contain the address field or that the query field be a complete street address, the intended use case for Google Geocoding, as stated by Google itself, is to geocode street addresses.
+Requests for individual cities, postal codes, etc. are liable to encounter data quality issues that Google may decline to address due to their API being used for unsupported request types.
+The Google Geo services' intended to be used for non-street addresses are [Place Autocomplete](https://github.com/careerbuilder/DataScienceAPIDocumentation/blob/master/PlaceAutocomplete.md) and [Place Details](https://github.com/careerbuilder/DataScienceAPIDocumentation/blob/master/PlaceDetails.md).

 ### Headers and Version